expo/expo/docs/pages/technical-specs/expo-updates-0.md

 accept-encoding: br, gzip
 ```

-A conformant client library SHOULD also include any header (key, value) pairs included in [`assetRequestHeaders`](#manifest-extensions) for this asset key.
+A conformant client library MUST also include any header (key, value) pairs included in [`assetRequestHeaders`](#manifest-extensions) for this asset key.

 ## Asset Response